What's on? - Buddhist Events

 Each year the Tibetan Buddhist Society holds a New Year retreat, a calm abiding Easter Retreat,a Queen's Birthday Weekend Retreat and a Vajrayana Retreat in late September and early October for advanced students.
 Please contact Jean D'Cruz on 9333 1770 or via firstname.lastname@example.org if you would like to attend a retreat or seminar.

-This retreat will focus on the highest yoga tantra practice of Vajrayogini, during which participants complete the recitation of 100,000 mantras during six daily sessions, culminating in a fire puja.
-To attend the retreat it is necessary to have received Vajrayogini empowerment.
+This retreat will focus on the highest yoga tantra practice of Yamantaka during which participants complete the recitation of 100,000 mantras during six daily sessions, culminating in a fire puja.
+To attend the retreat it is necessary to have received Yamantaka empowerment.
 For more information contact Jean on phone or email above.

 Tibetan Buddhist Society Festivals